 In August 2013, President Reveley approved the first substantial revisions to the Honor Code since 1997.
 The revised Code provides for clarified definitions, a new Early Resolution process for certain cases, the creation of an Honor System Advisory Committee, and sanction guidelines to provide for more tailored sanctions.
-A direct link to the new Code is available here.

 The Honor Code

-Among the most significant traditions of the College of William and Mary in Virginia is its student-administered honor system.
+Among the most significant traditions of the College of William & Mary in Virginia is its student-administered honor system.
 The essence of the honor system is individual responsibility.
 We entrust students to maintain the Code and adjudicate matters involving alleged violations of the Code.

 The Honor Code is an enduring tradition at the College with documented history that originates as far back as 1736.
 Today, students administer the Honor pledge to each incoming student and educate faculty and administration on the relevance of the Code and its application to students' lives at the College.
 Students administer the Code through six Honor Councils and the Council of Chairs.